sigmacomputing/sigmaquickstarts/site/sigmaguides/src/sigma_api_with_postman/sigma_api_with_postman.md

 <img src="assets/pm25.png" width="800">

-In the `Body` section is the return from the API in JSON.
+In the `Body` section, is the return from the API in JSON.
 For example, our first connection is described this way:

 ```plaintext
         {